2011 Tōhoku earthquake and tsunami: Oil, gas and coal

 A 220000 oilbbl oil refinery of Cosmo Oil Company was set on fire by the quake at Ichihara, Chiba Prefecture, to the east of Tokyo.
 It was extinguished after ten days, injuring six people, and destroying storage tanks.
 Other refineries halted production due to safety checks and power loss.

 In Sendai, a 145000 oilbbl refinery owned by the largest refiner in Japan, JX Nippon Oil & Energy, was also set ablaze by the quake.
 Workers were evacuated, but tsunami warnings hindered efforts to extinguish the fire until 14 March, when officials planned to do so.

-An analyst estimates that consumption of various types of oil may increase by as much as 300000 oilbbl per day (as well as LNG), as back-up power plants burning fossil fuels try to compensate for the loss of 11 GW of Japan's nuclear power capacity.
+An analyst estimated that consumption of various types of oil could have increased by as much as 300000 oilbbl per day (as well as LNG), as back-up power plants burning fossil fuels attempted to compensate for the loss of 11 GW of Japan's nuclear power capacity.

 The city-owned plant for importing liquefied natural gas in Sendai was severely damaged, and supplies were halted for at least a month.

 In addition to refining and storage, several power plants were damaged.
 These include Sendai #4, New-Sendai #1 and #2, Haranomachi #1 and #2, Hirono #2 and #4 and Hitachinaka #1.